Battle of Rhode Island: Lossberg's assault on the American right

 By 7:30 a.m., Lossberg had advanced against the American Light Corps under Col. John Laurens, who were positioned behind some stone walls south of the Redwood House.
 Lossberg pushed Laurens' men back onto Turkey Hill with the Hessian chasseurs, Huyne's Hessian regiment, and Edmund Fanning's King's American Regiment.
 Laurens had been reinforced by a regiment sent by Sullivan, but Lossberg stormed Turkey Hill and drove the defenders back on Nathanael Greene's wing of the army before starting a cannonade of Greene's lines.

 By 10 a.m., the sixth-rate HMS Sphynx, the converted merchantman HMS Vigilant, and the row galley HMS Spitfire Galley had negotiated the passage between Rhode Island (Aquidneck) and Prudence Island and commenced a bombardment of Greene's troops on the American right flank.
 Lossberg now attacked Greene.
-German troops assailed Major Ward's 1st Rhode Island Regiment three times during the battle and were repulsed each time.
+German troops assailed Major Ward's 1st Rhode Island Regiment three times at Leigh Heights during the battle and were repulsed each time.
 The Germans then bayoneted the American wounded as they fell back.
 Meanwhile, Greene's artillery and the American battery at Bristol Neck concentrated their fire on the three British ships and drove them off.

 At 2 p.m., Lossberg once again attacked Greene's positions without success.
 Greene counterattacked with Col. Israel Angell's 2nd Rhode Island Regiment, Brigadier General Solomon Lovell's brigade of Massachusetts militia, and Henry Brockholst Livingston's troops.
 Failing in a frontal attack, Greene sent his 1,500 men forward to try to turn Lossberg's right flank.
 Heavily outnumbered, Lossberg withdrew to the summit of Turkey Hill.
 By 3 p.m., Greene's wing was holding a stone wall three hundred paces from the foot of Turkey Hill.
 Towards evening, Greene attempted to cut off the Hessians on Lossberg's left flank, but Huyne's Hessians and Fanning's Provincials drove them off.
 This ended the battle, although some artillery fire went on through the night.
 The British suffered 260 casualties, of whom 128 were German.